Scott Gross: Untitled New Project (2011–present)

-In January 2016, Gross was tapped as a producer for Jordan White's "High Road" EP with Grammy Award-winning producer Jim Annuziato in Long Island, NY.
+In January 2016, Gross was tapped as a producer for Jordan White's "High Road" EP with Grammy Award-winning producer Jim Annunziato in Long Island, NY.

 As of 2020 Scott is now the exclusive producer of several up and coming rappers and singers, one of them being vampires4hire.

+In early 2024 Scott was named a production engineer on 'PTSD', the sophomore album of York, PA rapper Benny Bugz.
+The pair have been working together since his relocation to the South Central region of Pennsylvania in late 2013.
+The two formed an irreplaceable bond after meeting at EQuinox Music & Arts, a music studio in Dallastown, PA owned by Don Belch.

 Scott has been working out of the Bombshelter recording studio in Red Lion, Pennsylvania.

+As of July 2024 Always Chasing Ghosts has released a new song.